A kind of linear quadratic non-zero sum differential game of backward stochastic differential equation with asymmetric information: Three special cases

-In this section, we study some special cases of Problem (AI) with Markov setting, i.e., all coefficients in \eqref{Eq1} and \eqref{Eq2} are deterministic functions of $t$.
-We denote $\dot{\alpha}(t)=\frac{d\alpha(t)}{dt}$ for a deterministic function $\alpha(\cdot)$ of $t$ throughout the following sections.
-Using the filters of BSDEs and Ricatti equations, we derive some feedback Nash equilibrium points.
+This section focuses on solving Problem (AI) with Markovian setting, i.e., all coefficients in \eqref{Eq1} and \eqref{Eq2} are deterministic.
+For the information structures (i)-(iii), we obtain the feedback Nash equilibrium points by the Riccati equations and filters of BSDEs.